MohamedBassem/gormgen/README.md

 [![Build Status](https://travis-ci.org/MohamedBassem/gormgen.svg?branch=master)](https://travis-ci.org/MohamedBassem/gormgen)

-gormgen is a code generation tool to generate code that's compatible with the [gorm ORM](https://github.com/jinzhu/gorm) but without having to deal with `interface{}`s or with database column names.
+gormgen is a code generation tool to generate a better API to query and update [gorm](https://github.com/jinzhu/gorm) structs without having to deal with `interface{}`s or with database column names.

+**Note** : gormgen is still is still in early development phase.
+It may contain bugs and the API is not yet stable.
+Your suggestions for improving gormgen are welcome through issues/PRs.

 ## Why to use gormgen